orenaksakal/convex-self-hosted-backups/README.md

 - `AWS_S3_REGION` - The name of the region your bucket is located in, set to `auto` if unknown.

-- `BACKUP_DATABASE_URL` - The connection string of the database to backup.

 - `BACKUP_CRON_SCHEDULE` - The cron schedule to run the backup on.
 Example: `0 5 * * *`

 - `AWS_S3_ENDPOINT` - The S3 custom endpoint you want to use.
 Applicable for 3-rd party S3 services such as Cloudflare R2 or Backblaze R2.